MARKETING CO-ORDINATORS AND ANYONE, WHO HAS JUST VENTURED OUT IN THE TRADESHOW AND EVENT BUSINESS...

 The term “booth babe” is outdated slang sometimes used by people referencing staff employed to help gather leads at a show.
 The more accurate terminology is crowd gatherer.
 Brands can hire promotional models or company representatives to attract or engage passing attendees to come visit the booth.
 Many of these individuals are well trained and highly professional people who can help augment your staff when travel costs or staffing capabilities are an issue.

 It is important to consider how an attendee will perceive your brand depending on who you hire, especially if attendees take more of an interest in your staffers than your products!
 Instead, go with UNIQUE

 Planning an event or trade show is no small task, and is an important investment for companies.
 Your trade show is an integral tool within your marketing plan, make sure that your exhibit considers the overall goals of the company and brand and that you are prepared to quantify the benefits obtained by participating.
 Your vendor should be able to help you do that.

-This event was first published in www.skyline.com
+This article was initially published in www.skyline.com

 About the aruthor: Kayla is a Marketing Associate at Skyline Exhibits, based at Skyline's International Design Center in St. Paul, Minnesota.
 She graduated from the University of St. Thomas, is an avid runner and a 7 time All-American in Track & Field.